pvdz/tenko/README.md

-./t z                      # Regular build with everything ./t z --no-ast             # Strip most AST related code from the build (~50% faster, but obviously no AST) ./t z --no-compat          # Strip acorn/babel compatibility ./t z --no-min --pretty    # Skip minifier and use Prettier on result
+./t z                      # Regular build with everything ./t z --no-ast             # Strip most AST related code from the build (~50% faster, but obviously no AST) ./t z --no-compat          # Strip acorn/babel compatibility ./t z --min                # Run Terser on result (will decrease performance due to inlining) ./t z --pretty             # Run Prettier on build result
 ```

 Note that this (initially) uses my own printer to print the AST.

-The build script writes to `./build`
+The build script writes and ESM and CJS file to `./build`

 ## Validation without AST